VaninaHeinrich/PTED_semester_project/Readme.md

 | **Student 2:** |                 |

 ## Abstract
-In the canton of Fribourg, a wild boar could be followed for 2 years.
+In the canton of Fribourg, one wild boar ("Jojo") could be followed for 2 years.
 This wild boar was located in the pre-Alps.

 ## Research Questions
 Is there a seasonal migration to lower and higher elevations?